Gifts to Collections

 Gift of Myrna Ruben Haft, 2007.04

-The Museum accepts gifts or bequests that are not encumbered with conditions or restrictions set by the donor regarding ownership, use, display, labeling, or future disposition.
+Please note that the Bruce Museum accepts gifts or bequests that are not encumbered with conditions or restrictions set by the donor regarding ownership, use, display, labeling, or future disposition.
 Any suggested restrictions will be reviewed carefully before a gift is considered.
 Donors sign a Deed of Gift granting title and all rights to gifts, free and clear.
 The Museum will not make any agreement with donors to retain gifts for a specific length of time nor to place an object on permanent display.
 In keeping with IRS regulations for gifts of tangible personal property, professional appraisals of gifts for tax purposes are the responsibility of donors.